ClusterHQ/examples/fli-ova/README.md

 The `.ova` is a OVA 1.0 `.ova` with a `vmdk`.
 We haveni't tried the `.ova` on other platforms with OVA support yet, so please let us know.
 This `.ova` may work with VMWare, XenServer, Amazon ECS and others, so please let us know if we havent tried it yet.

+### Known Issues / Errors

+- If you issue the command `fli setup -z chq` where Docker outputes and error about `device or resource busy` related to `aufs`, try and restart docker with `systemctl restart docker` and the problem should go away.